Do Go On - 532 - Dashcon Failure

 Thank you again to Adelaide.

-What a fantastic audience.
+what a fantastic audience.

-You were so wonderful and we had a great time
+You were so wonderful and we had a great time.

-and hopefully it won't be like six years before we come back again.
+And hopefully it won't be like six years before we come back again.

 But I make no promises.

-We're not no promises.
+We know no promises.

 But you made a great impression.